- Children and young people who cannot live in their family home may access out-of-home care as a temporary, medium or long-term living arrangement.

 - the Educational Needs Analysis guidelines (in the Guidance tab).

 The obligations set out in the Partnering Agreement apply specifically to students in statutory out-of-home care.

 When a child’s parents are unable or unwilling to care for them, relatives or significant others may take on responsibility for the care of that child.
 Sometimes this care is provided on an informal basis that does not give the carer any legal status over the child or formal recognition as a carer.

 Generally, an informal carer who has provided the school with a completed Informal Carer Statutory Declaration may make school-based decisions for the child and may access school information ordinarily provided to a parent.

 It is important to note that, subject to any court orders, generally, a parent’s decision overrides any decision made by an informal carer.
 Other factors that might be relevant to decision-making and information-sharing for the child include a consideration of whether the child is a mature minor or any safety and wellbeing concerns.
-Refer to the department’s policy on Mature Minors and Decision-Making for further information.
+Refer to the department’s policy on for further information.

 LOOKOUT Educational Support Centres (LOOKOUT Centres)